 The Ngorongoro Highlands is a dramatic range of volcanic mountains that straddles the Rift Valley escarpment to the south and east of Serengeti, while further south in the hot, dry climate of Ruaha National Park, prolific game is present, including large prides of lion.

-Finally, the Selous is Africa’s largest game reserve, stretching for over 17,374 square miles (45,000 sq km), yet is visited by less people.
+Finally, the is Africa’s largest game reserve, stretching for over 17,374 square miles (45,000 square kilometers), yet is visited by less people.

 Elephant in the Selous Game Reserve, Tanzania